 Can peanut butter make you gain weight?

-Peanut butter decreases appetite!
+Peanut butter reduces appetite!

 For a higher satiating effect, you better consume peanut butter with whole wheat bread.
 Whole wheat bread contains much more fiber and protein than white bread.

-Fats in peanut butter enhance weight loss!
+Fats in peanut butter are good for weight loss!

 Additionally, peanut butter is particularly rich in monounsaturated fatty acids.
 In fact, 53% of fats are monounsaturated, 30% are polyunsaturated, and only 17% are saturated fatty acids!